nobleator/minimum-viable-place-to-live/README.md

 ## Minimum Viable Place to Live

 This is a browser extension to help identify if a potential home meets your requirements.
 Users configure their preferences in a tree structure that references OpenStreetMap tags.
-These preferences include conditional statements as well as arthimatic operators and distance values.
+These preferences include conditional statements as well as arithmetic operators and distance values.
 When you visit a supported website the page is annotated with a simple ✔️ or ✘ signifying whether the requirements stored in the preference tree are met for a given address.

 Supported sites:
 - https://www.zillow.com/